kissgyorgy/my-stars/README.md

 ## Zig

+- [ghostty-org/ghostty](https://github.com/ghostty-org/ghostty) - 👻 Ghostty is a fast, feature-rich, and cross-platform terminal emulator that uses platform-native UI and GPU acceleration.
 - [NilsIrl/dockerc](https://github.com/NilsIrl/dockerc) - container image to single executable compiler
 - [zigcc/zig-cookbook](https://github.com/zigcc/zig-cookbook) - Simple Zig programs that demonstrate good practices to accomplish common programming tasks.
 - [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI.
 Available as both a Zig and C API.